10-Day Stay Food As Medicine Recipes

 Beans are a food for today’s toxic world because they offer us a way to upregulate our body’s detoxification potential.
 Beans have the highest content of soluble fiber of all foods.
 The soluble fiber in beans binds with toxins in the bile and takes them out of the body through the bowel!

 Beans are used in food as medicine to help balance hormones, lower cholesterol, reduce anxiety, calm allergic reactions, detox heavy metals, clear pesticides, and help prevent heart disease, cancer, dementia, diabetes, and obesity!
 Beans are medicine for the kidneys.
-If trying to recover from chronic illness, then eating beans at each meal or even more often is recommended to help reduce the toxic load.
+If trying to recover from chronic illness, eating beans at each meal, or even more often, is often recommended to help reduce the toxic load.

 Adzuki Beans

-Adzuki beans are strong medicine for reproductive health, pregnancy, kidneys, and the heart.
-They act as a diuretic, enhance detoxification, lower “bad” cholesterol levels, boost digestion, balance hormones, and improve metabolic and heart health, Adzuki beans are high in B vitamins, especially folate which can prevent birth defects and upregulate detoxification.
+Adzuki beans are strong medicine for reproductive health, pregnancy, the kidneys, and the heart.
+They act as a diuretic, enhance detoxification, lower “bad” cholesterol levels, boost digestion, balance hormones, and improve metabolic and heart health.
+Adzuki beans are high in B vitamins, especially folate, which can prevent birth defects and upregulate detoxification.

 Ingredients (all organic)